nav-8288/NSF-Blockchain-Project/README.md

 - Line graphs showing monthly transaction activity
 - Graphs showing high-value transaction trends
 - Charts comparing crypto transactions and smart contract transactions
-- Network-style diagrams showing where money is being sent
-- Visual summaries of important addresses or transaction patterns

 These visuals will help explain the findings in a clear way.